vabs-2004/ai-course-gen/README.md

 # AI Course Generator

 Welcome to the AI Course Generator repository!
 This project aims to create a platform for learners so that they can generate their study material through AI.
 The primary languages used in this project are JavaScript, CSS, and HTML.
+By inputting key parameters such as Course Name, Course Difficulty Level, Course Hours, Adding Youtube Videos , users receive a dynamically generated course outline.
+Proceeding with the outline, generates the study content.

 ## Table of Contents